Bhdzhdz/intelligent_robotics_course_project/experiments/README.md

 We are expecting that the Roomba to move forward without deviation for each distance.
 The error should be around 5%.

+# Motors2

+## Rotate wheel motors test

+### Goal

+Test the motors of the Roomba, and see if they are working properly for rotating tasks.
+This is necessary to command and track movement.

+### Setup